AvMA birth injury lawyer, Oliver Thorne, looks at placental abruption compensation claims.

 In emergency situations where the abruption is affecting the health of the mother and baby, immediate delivery is necessary, often via caesarean section.

-Unfortunately medical errors can occur during the care and management of placental abruption, which may lead to injuries being suffered by mother and baby.
+Unfortunately, medical errors can occur during the care and management of placental abruption, which may lead to injuries being suffered by the mother and baby.